Sutton Mandeville: Notable buildings

 Church Farmhouse, now a dwelling, began as a cottage in the 17th century.
 An 18th-century watermill on the Nadder, northwest of the village, was in use to grind flour until the 1940s.

 Chicksgrove Manor at Lower Chicksgrove is Grade II* listed.
 The house, in rubble stone under a thatched roof, has 14th-century origins and is described by Historic England as "a very fine Wiltshire manor house retaining many features from different periods of its development".
 Behind the house is an 18th-century timber-framed granary, on staddle stones.

 Apshill House, part of the hamlet between Sutton Row and Lower Chicksgrove, dates from the 14th century and was altered and extended in the 16th and 17th.
 Historic England state it is "an unusual survival of a hall house".
 The Compasses Inn, in the same hamlet, is a late 17th-century building.

 Governance

 The parish has a locally elected parish council, which was created in 1974 to replace the earlier parish meeting.
-This is consulted on all parish matters, while most significant local government functions are carried out by the Wiltshire Council unitary authority.
+This is consulted on all parish matters, while most significant local government functions are carried out by Wiltshire Council, a unitary authority.